jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 The Baha'i Faith interdicts many activites.
 I'm just going to list the most notable and unusual for the western (American) cluture.
-These are some of the onces that have provided me, personally, the most benefit in my own growth.
+These are some of the ones that have provided me, personally, the most benefit in my own growth.
 As for you, who is almost certainly not a Baha'i - consider it part of your "advanced" workout routine.
 Your challenge, should you accept it, is to refrain from the following